Are you getting a touch of nervousness, better known as speech anxiety, at the mere thought of giving your upcoming wedding speech?

 A word to the wise: If you use gestures or walk too much, it will distract the audience.
 In fact, too much walking from side to side could make everybody seasick!

 In North America (check out the local customs if speaking elsewhere), the audience expects you to look at them.
 Otherwise, your lack of eye contact can be perceived as being rude.

 Look at the audience.
 Not the ceiling, floor, your notes, or out the window.
 It might feel awkward to make eye contact at first, but you will feel more comfortable as you continue with your speech.

 By the way, picturing audience members in their underwear doesn't really help you deliver a better speech.
 It's just an urban legend.

 Where should you go from here?

 Now that you are armed with several tricks of the trade to control your speech anxiety, it's time for the next step.

-Move onto the Speech Outline Guide or Speech Outline Plan to see a simple formula for a speech that the audience will follow, understand, and enjoy.
+Move onto the Speech Outline page to see a simple formula for a speech that the audience will follow, understand, and enjoy.